 Historical data can be a useful input for FMEA, but it is important to consider the potential for new or different failures that may not have been experienced in the past.
 Over-reliance on historical data can result in an incomplete and inaccurate assessment of potential failures.

-The FMEA process should be a continuous improvement process, and it is important to reassess FMEA results regularly to ensure that the risks and failures are accurately reflected and that the necessary actions are being taken to mitigate those risks.
+Secondly, the FMEA process should be a continuous improvement process, and it is important to reassess FMEA results regularly to ensure that the risks and failures are (still) accurately reflected and that the necessary actions are being taken to mitigate those risks.